YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/sample-projects/example-project-2.md

 The next step is to import the Dialogue System and hook up a Yarn Project and Yarn Script.
 If you have completed [**Example Project 1**](example-project-1.md) before, you may skip ahead to [**Filling Out Your Script**](example-project-2.md#filling-out-your-script).
 Otherwise, let's proceed!
 {% endhint %}

 Yarn Spinner for Unity comes with a pre-made UI layer and accompanying utility scripts to handle displaying lines and presenting options from Yarn files.
-In the **Project Window** again, navigate to **Packages > Yarn Spinner > Prefabs** and drag **Dialogue System.prefab** into the scene.
+Open the **GameObject menu**, and choose **Yarn Spinner > Dialogue System**.

 ![The Dialogue System has been added from the Project Window into the Scene](../../.gitbook/assets/dialoguesystem.png)